Kotlin/KEEP/proposals/js/consume-js-modules.md

 1. Add additional parameter to `JsModule` annotation
 Pros:
 - minor: simpler to discover
-Cons:
-- it makes harder to reuse `JsModule` annotation for non-external declaration in the future
 - maybe it'll strange to see a parameter about declaration in the annotation about module

 2. Add separate annotation